'Quicker buses' scheme could mean greater congestion at Banbury's busiest junction as lanes would be merged

 • The junction of Cherwell Street and Bridge Street – adjustment and optimisation of traffic signal times; reconstruction of the pedestrian islands on Cherwell Street; improved pedestrian crossings on Bridge Street; reduction in the number of lanes for traffic approaching the junction on Concord Avenue from three lanes to two lanes; formalising an existing modal filter for bicycles at the Bridge Street end of Lower Cherwell Street; and changes to line markings for westbound traffic on the eastern arm of the junction.

-• Pedestrian crossing improvements at the Cherwell Street/ Bridge Street junction, bringing benefits to public transport users and other people accessing the town centre bus stops and train station

-• Safety improvements for pedestrians along Bridge Street (east), where cars currently mount the footway to access the left-turning lane for westbound traffic

-• Safety improvements at the Cherwell Street/ George Street junction, with an additional crossing of the northern arm of this junction and a larger pedestrian island
+The council also says the proposals would bring safety improvements for pedestrians along Bridge Street (east), where cars currently mount the footway to access the left-turning lane for westbound traffic, and safety improvements at the Cherwell Street/George Street junction, with an additional crossing of the northern arm of this junction and a larger pedestrian island.

-• Supports a place-based renewal of Cherwell Street and improvements for walking and cycling to support the Canalside redevelopment scheme.
+There will also be space for additional planting and greenery along Cherwell Street.
+And the county says the plans would support a renewal of Cherwell Street, and improvements for walking and cycling to support the Canalside redevelopment scheme.

 “Other options were also considered but eliminated prior to development of concept scheme design as they were considered to have negative effects on bus passengers, for example, not supporting faster and more reliable bus journey times or making it more difficult for bus passengers to travel to their destination once in Banbury; or they were unfeasible to implement,” said the county council.